WOULD A WATER SOFTENER BENEFIT MY HUDSON HOME?

 If your home is supplied by town water, you may notice odor and taste associated with Chlorine as this is used for disinfection purposes by the town to control microorganisms including bacteria and others.
 Carbon water filtration systems are effective at removing chlorine and the associated taste and odors that come with it.
 These systems can either be installed at the point of entry in your home, typically in the basement, or at a point of use for drinking water only.
 A reverse osmosis drinking water system will also take care of this issue.

-H2O Care is an established water filtration and testing firm, formed in 1989.
+H2O Care is an established water filtration and testing firm, formed in 1989 with offices in Hudson (439 Main St.) & Middleton, MA.
 Articles published by the Company can be seen in Water Technology Magazine or linked through the website publications section at http://h2ocare.wpengine.com.
-Note: New Hudson, MA office opened in May, 2017 on Route 62 (Main St.).
 We can be reached by email at [email protected] or by calling 978-777-8330.